-Item 21: Interpretation and Conclusions - Include the results and reasonable interpretations of all field surveys, analytical and testing data and other relevant information.
+- Item 21: Interpretation and Conclusions Include Summarize the results and reasonable interpretations of all field surveys, analytical and testing data and other relevant information.
 Discuss the adequacy of data density and the data reliability as well as any areas of uncertainty.
 A technical report concerning exploration information shall include the conclusions of the author.
-The author must discuss whether the completed project met its original objectives.

-Item 22: Recommendations - If successive phases of work are recommended, each phase must culminate in a decision point.
+The author must discuss whether the completed project met its original objectives. - Item 22: Recommendations Provide particulars of the recommended work programs and a breakdown of costs for each phase.
+If successive phases of work are recommended, each phase must culminate in a decision point.
 The recommendations shall not apply to more than two phases of work.
 The recommendations shall state whether advancing to a subsequent phase is contingent on positive results in the previous phase.
 Provide particulars of the recommended programs and a breakdown of costs for each phase.
-A technical report that contains recommendations for expenditures on exploration or development work on a property shall include a statement by a qualified person that, in the qualified person's opinion, the character of the property is of sufficient merit to justify the program recommended.

-Item 23: References - Include a detailed list of all references cited in the technical report.

-Item 24: Date - Include the effective date of the technical report on both the title page and the page of the technical report that is signed.
-The date of signing must also be included on the signature page.

-Item 25: Additional Requirements for Technical Reports on Development Properties and Production Properties - Technical reports on development properties and production properties shall also include

-(a) Mining Operations - information and assumptions concerning the mining method, metallurgical processes and production forecast;

-(b) Recoverability - information concerning results of all test and operating results relating to the recoverability of the valuable component or commodity and amenability of the mineralization to the proposed processing methods;

-(c) Markets - information concerning the markets for the issuer's production and the nature and material terms of any agency relationships;

-(d) Contracts - a discussion of whether the terms of mining, concentrating, smelting, refining, transportation, handling, sales and hedging and forward sales contracts or arrangements, rates or charges are within market parameters;

-(e) Environmental Considerations - a discussion of bond posting, remediation and reclamation;

-(f) Taxes - a description of the nature and rates of taxes, royalties and other government levies or interests applicable to the mineral project or to production, and to revenues or income from the mineral project;

-(g) Capital and Operating Cost Estimates - capital and operating cost estimates, with the major components being set out in tabular form;

-(h) Economic Analysis - an economic analysis with cash flow forecasts on an annual basis using proven mineral reserves and probable mineral reserves only, and sensitivity analyses with variants in metal prices, grade, capital and operating costs;

-- (i) Payback a discussion of the payback period of capital with imputed or actual interest; - (j) Mine Life a discussion of the expected mine life and exploration potential.
+A technical report that contains recommendations for expenditures on exploration or development work on a property shall include a statement by a qualified person that, in the qualified person's opinion, the character of the property is of sufficient merit to justify the program recommended. - Item 23: References Include a detailed list of all references cited in the technical report. - Item 24: Date --Include theand Signature Page The technical report must have a title page at the beginning and a signature page at the end, signed in accordance with section 5.2 of the Instrument.
+The effective date of the technical report must be on both the title page and the page of the technical report that is signed.-signature page.
+The date of signing must also be included enin the signature page. - Item 25: Additional Requirements for Technical Reports on Development Properties and Production Properties -Technical reports on development properties and production properties shall also include - (a) Mining Operations information and assumptions concerning the mining method, metallurgical processes and production forecast; - (b) Recoverability information concerning results of all test and operating results relating to the recoverability of the valuable component or commodity and amenability of the mineralization to the proposed processing methods; - Markets information concerning the markets for the issuer's production and the nature and material terms of any agency relationships; - (d) Contracts a discussion of whether the terms of mining, concentrating, smelting, refining, transportation, handling, sales and hedging and forward sales contracts or arrangements, rates or charges are within market parameters; industry norms; - (e) Environmental Considerations a discussion of bond posting, remediation and reclamation; - (f) Taxes a description of the nature and rates of taxes, royalties and other government levies or interests applicable to the mineral project or to production, and to revenues or income from the mineral project; - (g) Capital and Operating Cost Estimates capital and operating cost estimates, with the major components being set out in tabular form; - Economic Analysis an economic analysis with cash flow forecasts on an annual basis using proven mineral reserves and probable mineral reserves only, and sensitivity analyses with variants in metal prices, grade, capital and operating costs; - (i) Payback a discussion of the payback period of capital with imputed or actual interest; - (j) Mine Life a discussion of the expected mine life and exploration potential.

-Item 26: Illustrations -
+Item 26: Illustrations-